-“The introduction of a DMS incl. the GMP modules Controlled Documents and EQM for our entire group of companies at the six German locations was gladly accepted as a great challenge on the part of d.velop Life Sciences and was eventually mastered on schedule and professionally.
+“The introduction of a DMS including Controlled Documents and EQM for our entire group of companies with a total of six german locations was gladly accepted as a great challenge on the part of d.velop Life Sciences and was mastered professionally and on schedule.
 The very good preparation by d.velop Life Sciences helped us to implement the modules in a very short time.
-The employees’ acceptance proves the success of the introduction.
-We are already looking forward to further collaboration on the introduction of additional modules (Change Control, Deviation, CAPA) to further successfully increase our efficiency.”
+The acceptance of the employees can be seen as a proof for the success of the implementation.
+We are already looking forward to further cooperation in the introduction of further modules (Change Control, Deviation Control, CAPA) in order to further successfully increase our efficiency.”

 Pharmaceutical manufacturer Aristo Pharma creates central document management with d.3 life sciences